zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 So, that's how you play chess.
 I want to tell you about two more philosophical insights I learned from this endeavor.

-First, the emergence of intstrumental goals.
+First, on the emergence of intstrumental goals.
 Some decision theorists like to distinguish between "terminal" goals and "instrumental" goals.
 Terminal goals are things that you want to achieve for their own sake—for example, love, or happiness, or winning a chess game, or godlike understanding of the true structure of the world beneath the world.
 Whereas instrumental goals are things that you want to achieve _because_ they lead to terminal goals: for example, washing your hair, or getting enough sleep, or capturing one of your opponent's pawns.

 Chess enthusiasts have names for special board situations that are advantageous for a player.